franziss/querytograph/README.md

 1. Query
    Question by the user, which will be used to generate the graph
+   Example: "show me the highest and lowest closing price for each month"
 2. Data Folder
    Folder which contains Pandas dataframes in csv or pkl (pickle)
 3. Table Name